jax-ml/jax/docs/faq.rst

 Computations involving some committed inputs will happen on the committed device and the result will be committed on the same device.
-You should not invoke an operation on arguments that are committed to more than one device—it will lead to errors.
+Invoking an operation on arguments that are committed to more than one device will raise an error.

 You can also use :func:`jax.device_put` without a ``device`` parameter.
-In this case the data is left as is if it's already on the device (committed or not), or a Python value—that is not on any device—is placed uncommitted on the default device.
+If the data is already on a device (committed or not), it's left as-is.
+If the data isn't on any device—that is, it's a regular Python or NumPy value—it's placed uncommitted on the default device.
+You can also use :func:`jax.device_put` without a `device` parameter.

 Jitted functions behave like any other primitive operations—they will follow the data and will show errors if invoked on data committed on more than one device.

-(As of April 2020, :func:`jax.jit` has a `device` parameter that affects the device placement slightly.
+(As of April 2020, :func:`jax.jit` has a `device` parameter that affects the device placement.
 That parameter is experimental, is likely to be removed or changed, and its use is not recommended.)

 For a worked-out example, we recommend reading through ``test_computation_follows_data`` in